skvggor/scaffold/README.md

 mv scaffold YourProjectName
 cd YourProjectName
 rm -rfv .git
 ```

-*I must uncomment the extensions that I wish in the `.gitignore`*
+*You should uncomment the extensions that you want the `.gitignore`*

 ### Static

 ```
 cd static
 npm install
-grunt all
+gulp

 ```